 In January 2016, the IASB issued IFRS 16 which replaces IAS 17 for the accounting of leases.
-IFRS 16 eliminates the classification as an operating lease and requires lessees to recognize a right-ofuse asset and a lease liability in the statement of financial position for all leases with exemptions permitted for short-term leases and leases of low value assets.
+IFRS 16 eliminates the classification as an operating lease and requires lessees to recognize a right-of-use asset and a lease liability in the statement of financial position for all leases with exemptions permitted for short-term leases and leases of low value assets.
 In addition, IFRS 16: changes the definition of a lease; sets requirements on how to account for the asset and liability, including complexities such as non-lease elements, variable lease payments and options periods; changes the accounting for sale and leaseback arrangements; largely retains IAS 17's approach to lessor accounting and introduces new disclosure requirements.
-This standard is effective January 1, 2019 and allows early adoption.
+This standard was implemented January 1, 2019.